timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 CREATE INDEX block_idx ON public.transactions (block_id)
 ```

-You can also ensure that you don’t accidentally insert duplicate records
+To ensure that you don’t accidentally insert duplicate records,
-by adding a `UNIQUE INDEX` on the `time` and `hash` columns.
+add a `UNIQUE INDEX` on the `time` and `hash` columns.
 ```sql
 CREATE UNIQUE INDEX time_hash_idx ON public.transactions (time, hash)
 ```

 ## Ingest Bitcoin transactions
 You created the hypertable and added proper indexes.
 Next, ingest some Bitcoin transactions.
-We provide a sample file
+The sample data file
-containing Bitcoin transactions from the past five days.
+contains Bitcoin transactions from the past five days.
 This CSV file is
 updated daily so you always download recent Bitcoin transactions.
 Insert this dataset into your TimescaleDB instance.